6 Questions to Ask Your Next PPC Agency

 5. Can you provide use cases where you’ve improved PPC performance?

-It’s useful to see some PPC case studies that prove they’ve actually boosted performance versus just “managed” an account.
-Even better if they have use cases in your specific sector.
+It’s useful to see some PPC case studies that prove they’ve actually boosted performance versus just “managing” an account even better if they have use cases in your specific sector.

 This question provides another good jumping-off point for the next discussion: What data points were you looking at during the management of the account, and what did you change based on that?

-In general, you want to know that they look at the right things when trying to improve a PPC account and that the strategy matched the goal of the PPC campaign.
+In general, you want to know that they look at the right things when trying to improve a PPC account and that the strategy matches the goal of the PPC campaign.

 For example, if they noticed that the CPA for mobile devices was too high, did they scale back bidding on mobile devices?
 Or if they noticed that a lot of traffic came from a specific state but didn’t convert into any sales, did they exclude that state from the targeting?